Application and Information

 Applicants for the Master of Arts must have a bachelor's degree, although not necessarily in political science or sociology.

 To apply, summer and fall 2015 applicants only, click here.
 There is NO FEE to apply online.

-Duquesne University offers a discount on fees and tuition for this program.
+Duquesne University offers a 25% tuition award for this program.

 Contact us to request additional information from Duquesne University and the Policy Center.
 The Policy Center's Dr. Moni McIntyre can answer questions about the nature of the curriculum and opportunities after gradaution.
 Contact her at 412-396-1740 or email@example.com.

 Required Application Materials

 We accept your supporting application materials through Interfolio at www.interfolio.com All application materials are to be sent to:

 McAnulty College of Liberal Arts